Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 There is also the posbility of the the flu shot question "If you have one flu shot and either and 87 year old man gets it or a 2 year old boy gets it, Who do you give it to and why?"
 I'm glad that I didn't get that one.

-Students said most interesting question asked at Wayne State University Eugene Applebaum College of Pharmacy and Health Sciences discussed a wide range of topics including putting the patient first, pharmacy-related activities, reading habits, reasons for choosing pharmacy, studying habits, and the relevance of past experiences to their candidacy.
-Some responses hinted at an MMI format and possible nondisclosure agreements, suggesting a structured interview process with confidential components.
+Students said the most interesting question asked at Wayne State University Eugene Applebaum College of Pharmacy and Health Sciences discussed a variety of topics including the meaning of "putting the patient first," pharmacy-related activities, reading preferences, reasons for choosing pharmacy, studying habits, and the impact of past experiences on candidacy.
+The interview format may have been an MMI (Multiple Mini Interview) based on references to a nondisclosure agreement and the mention of in-depth file review before asking questions.

 How has your past experiences (in clubs, work, volunteering) help make you a better candidate for the Pharamcy program? (this showed that they read my file and personal statement in depth before the interview)